apollographql/apollo-client/react-docs/source/subscriptions.md

 }
 ```

-The above example for subscription will be triggered when a new comment will be added for a GitHub repository to GitHunt, and the client will recieve the following payload:
+The above example for subscription will be triggered when a new comment is added on GitHunt for a specific repository.
+The response sent to the client looks as follows:

 ```json
 {